harrisrhm/ruby-rails-algolia/README.md

 # Rails + Algolia InstantSearch Demo

 A minimal Rails app connected to Algolia with InstantSearch.js.
-Features a search box, sidebar facets (brand, price, free shipping, hierarchical categories), and product cards with image, name, description, and price.
+It ships with 10k sample products in `product.json` for easy local testing and features search box, sidebar facets (brand, price, free shipping, hierarchical categories), and product cards with image, name, description, and price.

 ---